AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-46869-configurable-products-not-updating-using-rest-api.md

 * [[!DNL Quality Patches Tool] released: a new tool to self-serve quality patches](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/announcements/commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.html?lang=en) in our support knowledge base.
 * [Check if patch is available for your Adobe Commerce issue using [!DNL Quality Patches Tool]](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/support-tools/patches/check-patch-for-magento-issue-with-magento-quality-patches.html?lang=en) in our support knowledge base.

-For info about other patches available in [!DNL QPT], refer to [Patches available in [!DNL QPT]](https://experienceleague.adobe.com/tools/commerce-quality-patches/index.html) in Adobe Experience League.
+For info about other patches available in [!DNL QPT], refer to [Patches available in [!DNL QPT]](https://experienceleague.adobe.com/tools/commerce-quality-patches/index.html) in the Quality Patches Tool guide.